 D. The last past president shall be a non-voting ex officio member.

 A. The election of the Chair and Vice Chair is provided for in Article 1, Section 4.

-B. Chairs of the Standing Committees and the Member-at-Large shall qualify as members of the
+B. Chairs of the Standing Committees and the Member-at-Large shall qualify as members of the Executive Committee.

 Members of the Standing Committee shall be appointed by the President by the first meeting of the academic year.
 If necessary to meet needs for broad disciplinary representation, additional members of the Graduate Faculty may be appointed to the Fellowship and Awards Committee.
 Under no circumstances may 2 faculty from the same department or area serve on the same standing committee and the number of non-senate members shall never exceed the number of senate members on a committee.
 Non-senate members serving on a Standing Committee may not vote on policy matters.

 A. The Committee on Academic Affairs shall be responsible for considering questions on policy and for making recommendations to the Senate regarding general Graduate School degree requirements, standards and procedures for admission to the Graduate School, curriculum and course offering, and degree programs.
-It shall also be responsible for making recommendations to the Senate regarding methods of encouraging scholarly endeavor and
+It shall also be responsible for making recommendations to the Senate regarding methods of encouraging scholarly endeavor and faculty development.

 1. Review and approval of proposals for new courses, degree and certificate programs.
 Substantive changes in existing courses and degree programs shall also require action by the Academic Affairs Committee.